IMIO/Products.MeetingMons/src/Products/MeetingMons/README.txt

 ===========
 MeetingMons is a specific profile for the package Products.PloneMeeting

-It configures PloneMeeting to be useable for college and council of Mons
+It configures PloneMeeting to be useable for college and council of belgian cities

 2. Project resources
 ====================